DIPlib/diplib/src/documentation/design.md

 a lot of enumerator constants for the many, many options accumulated of the large collection of functions and algorithms in *DIPlib*.

-However, for infrastrucute functions not typically exposed in interfaces (i.e. the functions that *DIPlib* uses internally to do its work) we do define numeric constants for options.
+However, for infrastructure functions not typically exposed in interfaces (i.e. the functions that *DIPlib* uses internally to do its work) we do define numeric constants for options.
 For example, see the enumerator `dip::Options::ThrowException`, or any of the flags defined through \ref `DIP_DECLARE_OPTIONS`.
 These are more efficient